Environmental groups sue over Portland tear gas use

 “It would seem that those pieces of hardware and the pellets … could be indicative of the contaminants making it to the river as well,” Williams said.

 The lawsuit says “the presence of chemicals, sediment, and munitions debris … in the Willamette River waters can cause negative effects to recreationalists, as well as wildlife.”
-It asks the court to stop the use of tear gas and other munitions.
+It asks the court to stop the use of tear gas and other munitions until the DHS analyzes their health and environmental impacts and makes the information public.

+“We all have a right to a safe and healthy community.
+Environmental hazards and police violence disproportionately deny that right to Black, Indigenous, Latinx and other people of color,” said Kelly Simon, interim legal director with the American Civil Liberties Union of Oregon.

 The city report said high levels of cyanide, hexavalent chromium and barium in sediment in catch basins near the courthouse indicate there may be an accumulation from chemical munitions.
 And Andrew Whelton, associate professor of environmental and ecological engineering at Purdue University, said that’s concerning.